Contact our corporate or local offices directly.

 However, if a placed Pad or Via has been sourced from a Pad Via Library, its template will be retained in the Local list when all instances of that pad/via have been removed from the board.
 Instances of Pad Via Library templates that are no longer required can be removed from the local ‘database’ record with the Remove Unused Pad/Via button.

-The upper region of the panel, Available Pad/Via template Libraries, is used to work with Pad Via Template file libraries.
+The upper section of the panel, Available Pad/Via template Libraries, is used to work with Pad Via Template file libraries.

 A Template can be placed from the selected library into the PCB by dragging from the panel or the right-click context menu.
 Because the Pad/Via is being placed from an external Template file library, its properties are not available for editing in the PCB, as can be seen in the image of the Properties panel shown below, on the right.
 To edit the properties of a library-based pad/via its template must be unlinked, more on this in the Unlinking a Template from a Library section.